mass1ve-err0r/saadatdev/README.md

 - redis
 	- Being the ultra-fast i/o database of choice, redis is used as IP cache for the custom anti-spam measurement.
 I could've used existing solutions but then again, no fun if you don't do it yourself.
 - MongoDB
-	- Deployed as message broker, it caches messages sent through the contact form, which then get handled by the custom emailing solution _...which isn't really an email agent._ It's a discord bot fetching and relaying the messages, go [HERE](https://github.com/mass1ve-err0r/Mango) to view the source.
+	- Deployed as message broker, it caches messages sent through the contact form, which then get handled by the custom emailing solution _...which isn't really an email agent._ It's a discord bot fetching and relaying the messages.

 #### Frontend